Do I have to put my roommate on my car insurance?

 It could be cheaper to share one policy than own separate policies because you'll split the cost of insurance.

 You're usually covered when driving each other's cars.

-Some insurers, including Progressive, offer a discount for having more than one car on your policy.
+With some insurers, including Progressive, roommates can get a multi-car discount for having more than one car on a policy.

-If your roommate has violations on their motor vehicle report and/or a lower insurance score , or drives an expensive car, the cost of your policy could increase.
+If your roommate has violations on their motor vehicle report, a lower insurance score, or drives an expensive car, the cost of your individual policy could increase.
 If a roommate files a claim on your policy, it could also raise your insurance rate in the future.

 Loss of discounts

 You could lose some discounts or other incentives for being a safe driver if your roommate's driving record isn't as clean as yours.